tumblfeed/nzbunity/PRIVACY.md

 ## What Information is Collected?

 No user data or personally indentifiable information is collected by this extension.
-Settings and server connection information are only stored in the user's browser local storage and never collected or stored elsewhere.
+Server authentication settings are stored in the user's browser local storage and never collected or stored elsewhere.

 ## How is Information Used?

-Server connection information supplied in settings is only used to connect to the specified server, and never for any other purpose.
+Server authentication information supplied by the user in settings is only used to connect to the specified server, and never for any other purpose.

 ## What information is Shared?